Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout: Introduction

 \section{Introduction}

-The parton structure of protons and nuclei is typically characterised in terms of parton distribution functions~(PDFs) which absorb the non-perturbative physics that cannot at present be calculated from Quantum Chromodynamics (QCD)~\cite{Wilczek:2000ih,qcdbook}.
+The parton structure of protons and nuclei is typically characterised in terms of parton distribution functions~(PDFs) which parameterise the non-perturbative physics that cannot at present be calculated from Quantum Chromodynamics (QCD)~\cite{Wilczek:2000ih,qcdbook}.
 The PDFs are determined from global fits to experimental measurements, in particular from deep inelastic scattering~(DIS) experiments such as H1 and ZEUS at HERA~\cite{Abramowicz:2015mha}.
-The gluon PDF is found to rises dramatically in the small-$x$ region~($x = 10^{-2} - 10^{-6}$), where $x$ is the Bjorken $x$ representing the momentum fraction of partons (quarks and gluons) in the longitudinal momentum of the nucleon.
+The gluon PDF is found to rise dramatically in the small-$x$ region~($x = 10^{-2} - 10^{-6}$), where the Bjorken variable $x$ is the longitudinal fraction of the momentum of the nucleon carried by the partons (quarks and gluons).
 At small $x$ one expects non-linear behaviour of QCD with competing processes of gluon splitting and fusion, which should eventually lead to saturation of the gluon density.
 Despite extensive experimental studies, there is no direct evidence of gluon saturation, nor the creation of the Color Glass Condensate~\cite{Iancu:2003xm}.
-By measuring direct photons in the forward direction, via the Compton process one directly probes the gluon PDF, which allows exploring QCD in the non-linear regime, and placing stringent constraints on the gluon nuclear PDFs~\cite{vanLeeuwen:2019zpz}.
+By measuring direct photons in the forward direction, which are produced in the quark-gluon Compton process, one directly probes the gluon PDF, which allows exploring QCD in the non-linear regime, and placing stringent constraints on the gluon nuclear PDFs~\cite{vanLeeuwen:2019zpz}.